KaivalyaD/KaivalyaD/README.md

 - I like to learn.
 Currently, Vulkan.
 - My E-Mail: kaivalya.v.deshpande@gmail.com
 - Pronouns: I don't care.

+## Fun Unix Quote:
-- And of course, a Unix Quote: \`If you have any trouble sounding condescending, find a UNIX user to show you how it's done.\` (Credits: Scott Adams)
+\`If you have any trouble sounding condescending, find a UNIX user to show you how it's done.\` (Credits: Scott Adams)